 Understanding trauma: principles and practice (D18)

-Learning about a psychoanalytic approach to thinking about trauma will deepen your understanding of the longer term and relational consequences of traumatic experiences.
-It can also help those who do not substantially benefit from CBT or EMDR and also help manage the potentially powerful impact on professionals working with trauma.
+Learning about a psychoanalytic approach to thinking about trauma will develop your understanding of the longer term and relational consequences of traumatic experiences, whether you are working within a psychoanalytic framework already, or using cognitive behavioural therapy, EMDR, or a range of models of intervention.
+It can also help if you are working with individuals who have not substantially benefitted from CBT or EMDR, or if you want to enhance your understanding of a psychoanalytic approach to working with trauma, whatever model you are currently working with.
+It can also help you to develop your understanding of the potentially powerful impact of the work on professionals working with trauma, including yourself.

 Over the year, you will study the following: